Kafū, aged forty-one.

 July 5th.

-The rain ceased, and suddenly it grew hot.
+The rain ceased and it suddenly turned hot.

-It seemed the rainy season had already passed.
+It seemed the yellow plum season had already passed.

-The entire neighborhood bustled with laundry work; the sound of fetching and splashing water never ceased; the foul stench of cheap soap filled the air, nauseating to the chest.
+Every corner of the neighborhood bustled with laundry; the sound of water being drawn and poured never ceased; the foul stench of cheap soap permeated the air, sickening the heart.

 July 6th.

-The toothache grew severe; I could not sleep all night.
+The toothache grew severe; I could not sleep through the night.

 July 7th.